Xentrk/x3mRouting/README.md

     awk.epgsky.com
     etc...

-In order to have the IPSET lists and routing rules restored at boot, execute the scripts from **/jffs/scripts/nat-start**.
-Refer to the [Wiki](https://github.com/RMerl/asuswrt-merlin/wiki/User-scripts#creating-scripts ) for instructions on how to configure nat-start.
+There are two options available to choose from so the IPSET lists and routing rules are restored at boot when using the when using the **x3mRouting IPSET Shell Script Method**

+1. If you only use Method 3 - **x3mRouting IPSET Shell Script Method**, you can execute the scripts from **/jffs/scripts/nat-start**.

 #### /jffs/scripts/nat-start example
 Following is an example of how to configure /**jffs/scripts/nat-start** to create the IPSET lists and define the routing rules for streaming media traffic at system boot.